Skip to main content

 • Rural and regional Victorians face even greater access barriers

-The Victorian government is consulting on reforms to expand GP prescribing rights, following the successful models in Queensland and NSW.
+The Victorian Government committed $750,000 in February 2026 to train 150 GPs through RACGP-accredited training, following the successful models in Queensland and NSW.

 Queensland Model Success

-Since November 2024, trained QLD GPs can initiate stimulant prescriptions for adult ADHD.
+Since December 2025, specialist QLD GPs can initiate stimulant prescriptions for adult ADHD.
 The model has dramatically reduced wait times and improved access without compromising safety.

 NSW Followed Suit